Theophylactus/basilea-shell/README.md

 # basilea-shell
 Weird extremely advanced program I finished in summer 2020.
 Comes with its own font!
+The difference between an amateur and a proffesional is you write your own ~~compiler~~ interpreter and font!

-the difference between an amateur and a proffesional is you write your own ~~compiler~~ interpreter
+The scriptor function was added a few months after the aforementioned completion, which rather makes it a completion of the language syntax itself

 I seriously don't know what this is but I LOVE IT